 Bald Eagle (Haliaeetus leucocephalus) (California endangered).
 Until recently, the Bald Eagle was the one species listed on the Federal Threatened and Endangered species list known to occur within Lassen Volcanic National Park.
 In 2007, however, Bald Eagles were removed from the Federal list.
 This species is still classified as "Endangered" by the State of California.
-Bald Eagles build their nests in trees greater than 30 inches in diameter, within a /4 - /2 mile from a fish-providing water source.
+Bald Eagles build their nests in trees greater than 30 inches in diameter, within a 1⁄4 - 1⁄2 mile from a fish-providing water source.
 Because of scarce food supply and relatively harsh nesting season climatic conditions, the park has extremely marginal Bald Eagle nesting habitat.
-There is one known Bald Eagle nesting pair in Lassen Volcanic National Park at Snag Lake.
-This pair along with a nest was discovered in 1980.
+There are two known Bald Eagle nests in Lassen Volcanic National Park.
+One located at Snag Lake and the other is at Manzanita Lake.
+The Snag Lake nest was discovered in 1980.
 This nest was monitored until 2001 when the nest tree fell over during the winter of 2000/2001.
-From 2002 until 2009 the pair or

-Bald Eagles used Snag Lake and even produced young but no new nest was located.
+From 2002 until 2009 the pair or Bald Eagles used Snag Lake and even produced young but no new nest was located.
 A new nest was located in 2009 along the west shore of Snag Lake and two young were fledged from this nest.
 Hunting territory for this pair comprises most of the eastern half of the park.
-The only other known Bald Eagle activity in the park is seasonal foraging use of the Manzanita Lake area by Bald Eagles believed to nest outside of the park.
+The Manzanita Lake nest was located in 2018 and is located west of Manzanita Lake near the park boundary.
+This nest fledged one young in 2018.